michaelhyunk/acmeair-api/README.md

 - Global exception formatting (`ErrorResponse`) structure needs improvement
 - Validation errors are not returned in a consistent, client-consumable format
 - Pagination is not implemented for listing endpoints
+- While `ConcurrentHashMap` is used for thread-safe access, no locking or concurrency control is applied.
+So overbooking may occur in high-concurrency situation.
 - Dockerfile and/or Azure App Service YAML file for deployment is not included
 - Integration tests with real database
 - API versioning, sorting, filtering
 - Retry/backoff strategies (e.g. jitter/delay) are not yet implemented
-- Introduce `TestData.java` as a centralized test fixture to streamline setup, remove duplicated data creation in unit tests, and enforce immutability patterns more cleanly in DTOs
+- Introduce `TestData.java` as a centralized test fixture to streamline setup and remove duplicated data creation in unit tests

 ---